 The Office of State Budget and Management (OSBM) has reset the limitation of damages for noneconomic losses in medical malpractice actions pursuant to N.C.
 Gen. Stat. § 90-21.19.
 Effective January 1, 2023, the cap will… Read More

-re∙tal∙i∙ate –to do something harmful to someone because they have harmed you first [i] We can all picture a classic scene on the playground between two kindergarteners who are in line for the slide.
-Suddenly, the… Read More
+Also published in DRI’s “The Brief Case” February 2023, Volume 2, Issue 2 re∙tal∙i∙ate –to do something harmful to someone because they have harmed you first [i] We can all picture a classic scene on the… Read More

 Each year as a group, Americans donate almost $500 billion dollars to charitable causes.
 The Tax Code encourages philanthropy by allowing charitable deductions for gifts made to qualified charitable organizations.
 In order for a donor… Read More